Updated: Jul 18, 2022

 But just as important as learning new strategies and identifying innovative ideas, were the relationships that developed from being together for an entire conference.
 Be it with the attendees or the other speakers, we truly got to know each other and become friends.
 This HR Conference crew of attendees traveled from Florida, Ohio, Pennsylvania and even Nebraska.

 Our other speakers included Tony Fiore, Julie Doyle, Jerri Hall, Matt Kutz and Suzi Lemen.
 I was honored to be included among this group of speakers!
-My presentation focused on the strategic side of human resources.
+My conference presentation focused on the strategic side of human resources.
 The other speakers presented on topics you would see at any other conference, such as Transforming Workplaces, Developing High Potentials, Soft Skills are the New Hard Skills and Creating a Culture of Integrity.

 However, unlike other conferences, the caliber and passion of this group of speakers was unprecedented.
 The content went in-depth and the conversations that followed were priceless.